Sweden Mourns After School Massacre - UrduPoint

 Sweden Mourns After School Massacre

-Örebro, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2025) Sweden on Wednesday mourned the victims of its worst mass killing as police indicated that the gunman likely shot himself after killing 10 people at an adult education centre.
+Örebro, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2025) Sweden on Wednesday mourned the victims of its worst mass killing as police indicated that the gunman probably shot himself after killing 10 people at an adult education centre.

-Candles were lit and flowers laid in front of the cordoned-off Campus Risbergska, a school for young adults in Orebro, as royals and residents alike flocked to pay their respects.
+Mourners left candles, flowers and notes in front of the cordoned-off Campus Risbergska, a school for young adults in Orebro, as residents joined members of the royal family to pay their respects.

-Police have yet to provide details about the gunman or his motives.
-But they confirmed that 11 people, "including the killer", died in Tuesday's shooting spree in the town west of Stockholm.
+Police have yet to give details about the gunman or his motives but they confirmed that 11 people, "including the killer", died in Tuesday's shooting in the town west of Stockholm.

-Swedish media have meanwhile begun to paint a picture of a suspected killer, as a 35-year-old local man who had been living as a recluse for many years and suffering from psychological problems.
+Swedish media reports suggested the killer was a 35-year-old local man who had been living as a recluse and suffering from psychological problems.

-The royal couple, Kristersson and several other government ministers later attended a memorial service at Orebro's Nikolai Church.
+The royal couple, Kristersson and several government ministers joined hundreds at a service at Orebro's Nikolai Church.

-The 352-seat church was full when the service began with a sombre minute of silence before dignitaries and representatives from Muslim, Buddhists and other faith groups lit candles.
+The church observed a minute of silence before dignitaries and representatives from Muslim, Buddhists and other faith groups lit candles.

 Asked about reports that the gunman turned his gun on himself, Orebro police chief Roberto Eid Forest told reporters: "There is a lot to indicate that."

-The suspect was not previously known to police and regional police chief Lars Wiren told AFP the shooter was "obviously motivated and had access to firearms".

-"When the first police officers entered the building shots were fired, likely at the police, but no one of our staff is injured."

-Asked about the reports of the gunman's identity, Orebro police said they had identified the suspect but would "not publish his name yet, due to the investigation".
+Orebro police said they had identified the suspect but were not yet publishing his name because of the investigation.

 At the time of the attack around midday local time (1100 GMT) Tuesday, he was carrying three rifles and a knife, the paper said.
 One was a hunting rifle and there were reports of another being a shotgun.

-He reportedly hid his weapons in a guitar case and changed into military like garb in a bathroom, before the shooting began.
+He reportedly hid his weapons in a guitar case and changed into military style garb in a bathroom, before the shooting began.

-"He refrained from shooting some people and just walked past them," Aftonbladet said, citing an unnamed source with insight into the police investigation.
+Broadcaster TV4 published a video filmed by a student hiding in a bathroom, shots can be heard outside and after TV4 isolated audio, a person can be heard shouting: "You will leave Europe!"

+The broadcaster noted that the education centre also housed Swedish classes for immigrants.

 Police said not all the victims had been fully identified and have not disclosed any information about them.